raspiblitz/raspiblitz-docs/docs/setup/get-hardware.md

 All parts together cost around 200-300 USD - based on shops and location.

-### Buy a ready-2-go RaspiBlitz (Germany, EU and International)

-If you like to support the RaspiBlitz project you can order a plug&play RaspiBlitz from [raspiblitz.com](https://raspiblitz.com)

-Find a list of other shops selling a plug&play RaspiBlitz in your area on [raspiblitz.org](https://raspiblitz.org).

 ### Amazon Shopping List (buy parts & build it yourself)

 The cheapest way is to buy and assemble the single parts yourself.